tytydraco/yessleep/out/When_I_was_8_years_old_my_magical_school_bus_kidnapped_my_classmates_10_years_later_its_come_back_to_get_me.md

 “Where did it go?”
 Ethan hissed.
 “What the fuck is going on?”

-I caught him wrinkle his nose, swiping at his suddenly, and something inside me came apart.
+I caught him wrinkle his nose, swiping at it suddenly, and something inside me came apart.

 “Pepper.”